thomaspet/TestingAutoMerger/README.md

 `build.dev`, `build.test`, `build.pilot`, `build.prod` are just building sass + ts once, no watchers and no dev server.
 These tasks are for deployment, and probably wont be used in a dev enviroment. </br>

-`entities` updates the unientites.ts file.
+`yarn entities` / `npm run entities` updates the unientites.ts file.
 You need to say which server you want to download unientites from with environment variables.
 I.g.
 Windows `set SERVER_URL=https://devapi.unieconomy.no&&npm run entities` git bash/*nix `export SERVER_URL=https://devapi.unieconomy.no && npm run entities`

+Note that && to chain commands does not work in powershell, so use cmd.

 # Name issues